 Council and Committee meetings are held on the second Tuesday of each month and the Council Assessment Panel (CAP) meetings are held on the fourth Wednesday of each month.

-Council, Committee and CAP meetings are open to the public and media except on occasions where there is discussion of confidential items relating to, for example, staff or legal matters.
+Council, Committee and CAP meetings are open to the public and media except on occasions where there is a discussion of confidential items relating to, for example, staff or legal matters.
 Meetings are held in the Council Chambers situated at 62 Commercial Road, Port Adelaide.

 Council, Committee and CAP agenda papers are available at the Council meeting or from the Civic Centre and Library - Council Offices on the Friday before the meeting.
 Minutes are available on the Friday following the meeting or within five days of the meeting.
 Council and CAP agendas, reports and minutes can also be accessed on the Agendas and Minutes page.

 Ordinary meetings of Council are typically held in the Council Chamber, 62 Commercial Road, Port Adelaide at 7pm.